phpstan/phpstan/website/src/_posts/phpstan-reports-different-errors-locally-ci-what-should-i-do.md

 This way you will make sure everyone and everything is on the same PHPStan version - your machine, your teammates and most importantly, CI.

-Make sure your `composer.lock` is commited in the Git repository
+Make sure your `composer.lock` is committed in the Git repository
 ------------------

 Commit and version your `composer.lock` file in Git to make sure your dependencies are locked and always the same until you update them.